Visit Azul.com Support

 A more extended example via JVM arguments:

-java -XX:AzCRSMode=on \ -XX:AzCRSArguments=api.url={forwarder_endpoint},log=DEBUG,delayTermination=120000,delayInitiation=0 \ -Dcom.azul.crs.instance.tags={tags} \ MyApp
+java -XX:AzCRSMode=on \ -XX:AzCRSArguments=api.url={forwarder_endpoint},log=debug,delayTermination=120000,delayInitiation=0 \ -Dcom.azul.crs.instance.tags={tags} \ MyApp

 Environment Variables